Boot path

 |---|---|

 _DAT_8007B8C2 | Dev/retail build toggle.
-Sound init, the field loader, and the monster-bank loader all carry an "if dev" branch keyed on this byte. |
+Sound init, the field loader, the monster-bank loader, the save-card path, the scene-change packet, and the title overlay all carry an "if dev" branch keyed on this byte. |

 _DAT_8007B98F | Separate debug-mode flag (NA build offset; JP retail uses 0x07D51F, an 0x1B90 build-shift). |